-The bottom of the ladder slid back away from the house on the slippery pavement and he plummeted face first.
+The bottom of the ladder slid away from the house on the slippery pavement and my dad plummeted face first to the ground.
 He obviously had a secure grip on the ladder as he never let go, even as his face rebounded off the ladder’s rungs.

 I screamed for my mom as I bolted outside.
 My dad slowly stood up and stared blankly ahead.

 “Oh my god!
 Are you okay?!”
 I screamed.

 He said he was fine, but the blood spurting from just above his eye said otherwise.

 “Don’t be silly,” he answered.
 “I can drive.
 I just need to get changed.”

 We don’t call my dad, “Mr. No Pain” for nothing.
 He was also in shock.